kevmhughes/uf1844-ironhack/README.md

 Here's an overview of the main directories and files in this repository:

-- `public/`: Static files
+- `public/`: static files
-- `app.js/`: Includes Express routes for handling HTTP requests, Javascript for data processing and client-side logic.
+- `app.js/`: includes Express routes for handling HTTP requests, Javascript for data processing and client-side logic.
 - `views/`: EJS templates for rendering HTML.
-- `package.json`: List of dependencies and scripts required to run the code.
+- `package.json`: list of dependencies and scripts required to run the code.

 ## Tools Used